mhahsler/arules/docs/measures.md

 **Reference:** @arules:Lopez:2014

-Related to the improvement measure, but uses lift and divides the lift of a rules by the largest lift of any proper sub-rule with the same consequent.
+Related to the [improvement](#improvement) measure but uses [lift](#lift).
+It divides the lift of a rules by the largest lift of any proper sub-rule with the same consequent.

 $$
 \mathrm{LIC}(X \Rightarrow Y)
 = min_{X' \subset X} \left[ \frac{lift(X \Rightarrow Y)}{lift(X' \Rightarrow Y)} \right]
 $$

+@arules:Lopez:2014 suggests that rules need to satisfy $LIC > 1.05$ to justify adding an item to the antecedent.

 **Range:** $[0, \infty]$ ($>1$ means an increase)

 ## MaxConfidence {#maxconfidence}